African Spurred Tortoise

 IUCN Status

-This species is an excellent digger.
+This species is an excellent digger, diggin burrows up to 10 feet deep.
 Their burrows provide shelter during the dry and rainy seasons.
-African spurred tortoises will dig burrows underground to create a cooler and moister sheltered environment in order to regulate their body temperature in the heat.
+They will dig burrows underground to create a cooler and moister sheltered environment in order to regulate their body temperature in the heat.